visioninhope/inferable-agents/sdk-dotnet/README.md

 ### Registering a Function

-To register a function with the Inferable API, you can use the following:
+Register a "sayHello" [function](https://docs.inferable.ai/pages/functions).
+This file will register the function with the [control-plane](https://docs.inferable.ai/pages/control-plane).

 ```csharp
 public class MyInput